- Licence name

 - The M5Endangered Species (Import and Export) Act 1976

-No. It is in the public interest that we must process your application before it can be granted.
-If you have not heard from us within a reasonable period, please contact us using the contact details provided.
+No. It's in the public interest that we must process your application before it can be granted.
+If you haven't heard from us within a reasonable period, please contact the Licensing Unit using the link below.